-- inform the school as soon as possible - contact the College Placement Team before 9.00am by emailing: placements@stran.ac.uk stating: their name, year, school, the reason for, and possible duration of the absence.
-This will allow the Team to notify any tutors of absence and avoid visiting the school unnecessarily.
+- inform the school as soon as possible. - contact the College Placement Team before 8.00am by emailing: placements@stran.ac.uk stating: their name, year, school, the reason for, and possible duration of the absence.
+This will allow the Team to notify any tutors of absence and avoid visiting the school unnecessarily. - contact their main tutor to inform them of the absence.